 I embarked on a PhD in Poetry and Poetics at Edge Hill in 2001.
-Two years previously, I had published my first full-length collection, Henry’s Clock(Smith/Doorstop) and the handbook commissioned by the Poetry Society, Jumpstart Poetry in the Secondary School.
-I was a member of the Poetry and Poetics Reseach Group at Edge Hill, which was stimulating me to clarify my poetics, and the PhD seemed the logical next step.
-Completed in 2006, my PhD thesis consists of a collection of poems which subsequently formed the basis of Frank Freeman’s Dancing School (Salt, 2009), a critical study entitled ‘The Poem of Process: Frank O’Hara and Tom Raworth’; and ‘Flying: A Poetics’.
+I was a founder member of the Poetry and Poetics Reseach Group at Edge Hill, convened by Robert Sheppard, which was stimulating me to clarify my poetics, and the PhD seemed the logical next step.
+Completed in 2006, my PhD thesis consists of a collection of poems which subsequently formed the basis of Frank Freeman’s Dancing School (Salt, 2009; KFS, 2015), a critical study entitled ‘The Poem of Process: Frank O’Hara and Tom Raworth’; and ‘Flying: A Poetics’.
 A revised, trimmed-down version of ‘Flying’ was subsequently published in Troubles Swapped for Something Fresh: Manifestos and Unmanifestos, edited by Rupert Loydell (Salt, 2009).
 Here is an extract from the opening:

 Flying: A Poetics